school-brainhack/school-brainhack.github.io/content/en/modules/fmri_connectivity/index.md

 [Here](https://pbellec.github.io/functional_parcellation/#/) are Pierre Bellec's slides for a course on brain parcellation.
 They contain snippets of examples of nilearn code to load datasets, plot brains, compute and plot connectomes.

-Chapter on Functional Connectivity from Méthods en neurosciences cognitives [here](https://psy3018.github.io/connectivite.html)
+The chapter on Functional Connectivity from the course Méthods en neurosciences cognitives is [here](https://psy3018.github.io/connectivite.html) (in French only).

-The video on resting state mentioned by Pierre in his presentation is [here](https://www.youtube.com/watch?v=_Iph3WW9UOU&t=3s)
+The video on resting state mentioned by Pierre in his presentation is [here](https://www.youtube.com/watch?v=_Iph3WW9UOU&t=3s).

-Additional Nilearn tutorials on functional connectivity can be found [here](https://nilearn.github.io/stable/connectivity/index.html)
+Additional Nilearn tutorials on functional connectivity can be found [here](https://nilearn.github.io/stable/connectivity/index.html).

 If you want to know more about fMRIprep, Basile Pinsard made a presentation on this topic for BrainHack school 2019:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/WTcucXAAVBU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>